 For collective ECL we assessed whether the methodology applied by the Company was compliant with IFRS 9 Financial instruments with the support of our internal modelling experts.
-We read the validation documents, recalculated, on a sample basis, selected model parameters and the ECL.
+We read the validation documents, recalculated the selected model parameters, on a sample basis, and fully the ECL.

-We examined the input data for the ECL allowance calculation (both historical and measurement data), indicators used to determine whether there was significant increase in credit risk and analysed the development of credit losses.
+We examined the input data for the ECL allowance calculation (data used to parameter estimation and calculating ECL), indicators used to determine whether there was significant increase in credit risk and analysed the development of credit losses.

 To address increased estimation uncertainty, we evaluated the adequacy of credit risk parameters and models taking into consideration possible distortions of currently observed data due to state payment support programs.
-We also critically assessed the plausibility of expectations and estimates, that have been introduced due to aforementioned distortions.

-uncertain economic conditions that currently vary across customer segments and industry sectors - can result in limitations in their reliability to appropriately estimate ECL.
+We also critically assessed the plausibility of expectations and estimates, that have been introduced due to vary across customer segments and industry sectors - can result in limitations in their reliability to appropriately estimate ECL.

-A further limitation is caused by the fact that, to reduce the economic consequences of the COVID-19 pandemic and the uncertain economic and geopolitical environment, the Hungarian government maintained various loan support programs, including interest stop measures.
-These programs complicated a timely reflection of a potential deterioration of the loan portfolio and resulted in low observed default rates.
+A further limitation is caused by the fact that the measures introduced by the Hungarian government in recent years to ease loan repayments have complicated a timely reflection of a potential deterioration of the loan portfolio and resulted in low observed default rates.
 To address these limitations, management applied quantitative and qualitative adjustments to ECL that include the following:

-- Additional criteria to assess significant increase in credit risk - Reassessment of macroeconomic assumptions and weighting of the applied scenarios. - Additional expert judgement based adjustment of the estimation method of ECL.
+- Additional criteria to assess significant increase in credit risk - Reassessment of macroeconomic assumptions and weighting of the applied scenarios - Additional expert judgement-based adjustment of the estimation method of ECL.